-You’re likely familiar with the idea that shorter videos are better.
+You’re likely familiar with the idea that a shorter explainer video length is generally better.

 SumoMe looked at 650,000 sessions and found that 80% of Internet surfers don’t read articles from start to finish.

-With that in mind, we assumed there would be a significant correlation between video length and view duration.
+With that in mind, it is safe to assume there would be a significant correlation between explainer video length and view duration.
 We dove into our YouTube channel (which is 90% explainer videos) and collected analytic data throughout 2016.

-Audience Retention Rate Is Related to Explainer Video’s Duration.
+Audience Retention Rate Is Related to Explainer Video Length

-The majority of our explainer videos have different lengths.
+The majority of our explainers have different lengths.
 We wanted to find out if our viewers take video length into consideration when they decide to watch one of our videos and whether they have a good experience as the video goes on.

 We expected the audience retention rate to decrease for longer videos.
 The expectation was that 1-minute videos should have higher audience retention rates (not views) than 3-minute videos.